torvalds/linux/Documentation/PCI/endpoint/pci-endpoint.rst

 Introduction
 ============

-Linux has a comprehensive PCI subsystem to support PCI controllers that operates in Root Complex mode.
+GNU/Linux has a comprehensive PCI subsystem to support PCI controllers that operates in Root Complex mode.
 The subsystem has capability to scan PCI bus, assign memory resources and IRQ resources, load PCI driver (based on vendor ID, device ID), support other services like hot-plug, power management,